-New Orleans style – Since recording was an extreme rarity in the deep South until the mid-period of the decade, little is known about early New Orleans jazz until its practitioners had reached Chicago, by which time it may well have already evolved considerably.
+New Orleans style – Since virtually no recording of jazz took place in the deep South until near the end the decade, nothing is known for certain about the New Orleans idiom until its practitioners had reached Chicago, by which time it may well have already evolved considerably.
 In the context of the 1920s the term ‘New Orleans style’ is typically applied to music such as that of A.J.
 Piron’s Orchestra or Sam Morgan’s Jazz Band, which is characteristically ensemble-based rather than individualistic, measured (even elegant) in mood rather than ‘hot’ and frantic, and often features distinctive Caribbean rhythms such as the 3-over-2 ‘pendulum’.
 However, such broad tags can be misleading, since the often-frenetic ODJB were also from New Orleans.

 Novelty – A slightly vague term, ‘Novelty’ in the context of 1920s music is generally used to refer to compositions, performances or even individual sound effects which are outside of the mainstream and designed to elicit a particular strong reaction from the listener.
 It covers, however, a very broad spectrum – from the sublime (Jimmy Dorsey’s and Frank Trumbauer’s virtuoso saxophone pieces) to the ridiculous (Vaudeville clarinettist Wilton Crawley’s bizarre chicken impersonations).

-ODJB – The Original Dixieland Jass/Jazz Band, one of two early jazz bands usually referred to by their initials (see NORK).
-The ODJB were the first band to market their music using the word ‘Jazz’ and featured Tony Sbarbaro on drums.
+ODJB – The Original Dixieland Jass/Jazz Band, one of several early jazz bands usually referred to by their initials (see NORK).
+The ODJB were the first really successful band to market their music using the word ‘Jazz’ and featured the great Tony Sbarbaro on drums.

 Press rolls – A particular timekeeping texture often wrongly assumed to be in ubiquitous use by all 1920s drummers, ‘press rolls’ in fact came gradually into vogue throughout the decade (though their earliest recorded appearance dates back to 1916).
 Technically the common ‘press roll’ rhythmic pattern involves bouncing the left stick on beats 2 and 4 to create a buzz whilst the right stick taps out all four beats.
 Virtually all the Heroes used them, but particular masters of the press roll were Paul Barbarin, Stan King and Baby Dodds.